 A four-day conference opened Friday (16 June) in Damascus, Syria, aimed at encouraging peasant support for the liberation of Palestine.

-A four-day conference opened Friday (16 June) in Damascus, Syria, aimed at encouraging peasant support for the liberation of Palestine.
+Background: A four-day conference opened Friday (16 June) in Damascus, Syria, aimed at encouraging peasant support for the liberation of Palestine.
 The conference, organised by the Palestine Libration Organisation (PLO), is aimed at drawing together Palestinian peasants both inside and outside Palestine - in the General Federation of Palestinian Peasants.

 The conference, held in the headquarters of the Syrian General Federation of Trade Unions, was attended by delegations from Jordan, Libya, Hungry, Bulgaria, the Soviet Union, Sudan, Democratic Yemen, Syria and China.